Rowing Australia: History

 RA was initially established on 1 May 1925 as the Australian Amateur Rowing Council.
 It was incorporated on 15 November 1982, changed its name to Australian Rowing Council Inc in 1984, changed its name to Rowing Australia Inc on 2 March 1996 and finally became a public company in January 2007 and so became Rowing Australia Ltd.

 Prior to 1925, the Interstate Championships and representation at the Olympic Games were managed by the State Associations.
 A proposal to form the Australian Amateur Rowing Council failed at the 1909 inter-state conference, in favour of the continuation of the conference system.

 Regulations were brought into effect for the conduct of the Intercolonial and Interstate Championships well prior to the formation of RA.
-Whilst there were many debates over rules from the very first race, the first request for a conference came from New South Wales in February 1887, in order to discuss the possibility of sending a combined crew from all colonies to compete in England.
+While there were many debates over rules from the first race, the first request for a conference came from New South Wales in February 1887, in order to discuss the possibility of sending a combined crew from all colonies to compete in England.